 ORS adheres to a service-oriented philosophy.
-The PI/PD's main concern should be attaining project goals and objectives, not dealing with time-consuming tasks.
+The PI/PD's (Principle Investigator/Project Director) main concern should be attaining project goals and objectives, not dealing with time-consuming tasks.
 It is our goal to remove as much of this burden from the PI/PD as possible.
 In its continuing role of advocacy, ORS will work on behalf of the PI/PD to resolve issues and problems of both an external and an internal nature.

 Award documents take many forms depending upon the type of agency and project.
 Most of these documents require review and signature by someone authorized to sign on behalf of the institution.
-ORS is responsible for award document processing and assigns the highest priority to these actions.
+ORS is responsible for award document processing and assigning the highest priority to these actions.
 Individual faculty members ARE NOT authorized to sign sponsored project agreements on behalf of Texas Tech.

 Award File Maintenance